top of page

 Director, Valley Jazz Cooperative

-Here is the line-up for the 2023 VJC Alumni Band:
+For anyone interested: here was our final line-up for the 2023 VJC Alumni Band:

-Baritone saxophone: Chris Montgomery
+Baritone saxophone: Elijah Valdivia

 Guitar: Eddie Galicia